GeminidSystems/GoogleNewsScraper/README.md

 - `'--disable-setuid-sandbox'`
 - `'--disable-dev-shm-usage'`

-Click this link to view all possible arguments: https://chromedriver.chromium.org/capabilities
+Click this link to view all possible arguments (ONLY for Chrome driver): https://chromedriver.chromium.org/capabilities

 ---